 Certain Funds may invest in fixed and floating rate loans arranged through private negotiations between a corporation or other type of entity and one or more financial institutions ("Lender").
-Such investments are expected to be in the form of securitised participations in the loans ("Participations").
-The Participations shall be liquid.
+Such investments are expected to be in the form of participations in, or assignments of, the loans, which may or may not be securitised ("Participations").
+The Participations shall be liquid and, if unsecuritised, provide for interest rate adjustments at least every 397 days.
 They are subject to the risk of default by the underlying borrower(s) and in certain circumstances to the credit risk of the Lender if the Participation only provides for the Fund having a contractual relationship with the Lender, not the borrower(s).
 In connection with purchasing Participations, the Funds may have no right to enforce compliance by the borrower(s) with the terms of the loan agreement(s) relating to the loan(s) nor any rights of set-off against the borrower(s).
 Thus, the Funds may not directly benefit from any collateral supporting the loan(s) in which they have purchased Participations.
 The Funds will purchase such Participations only through recognised, regulated dealers.